top of page

 • talking to parents about their child before their child starts at our setting.

-• Allocating their child, a key person before commencing the setting.
+• allocating their child, a key person before commencing the setting.

 • provide parents with the opportunity to talk to the child’s key worker if there are any concerns.